View MapView Map

 7Hike to Bray Head on Valentia Island

 Travel across the road bridge from Portmagee to Valentia Island or, if you’re visiting from April to October, by car ferry from Cahersiveen.
-On the southern tip of the Island, Bray Head is a spectacular viewing point where a bracing, uphill stroll to the cliff-top signal tower is rewarded with panoramic seascapes featuring the Blasket Islands and the Dingle Peninsula.
+On the southern tip of the Island, Bray Head is a great viewing point where a bracing, uphill stroll to the cliff-top signal tower is rewarded with panoramic seascapes featuring the Blasket Islands and the Dingle Peninsula.

 Enjoy incredible views from Valentia Island.